8.1 Lab Goals

 width = unit(0.3, "in"))

-This section produces an interactive sankey chart to visualize j2j flows from top 10 industries to top 10 industries in Colorado.
-Section 8.2.2 explains the filters used in Job-to-Job Flows Explorer (J2J) to download this data.
+This section produces an interactive sankey chart to visualize j2j flows from top 10 industries to top 10 industries in Colorado. #### 8.7.1 Data preparation

 # tidy and clean the data